 Robotics Process Automation (RPA) is a popular topic today.
-At the same time, questions often arise, whether Business Process Automation systems (BPMS) are disappearing into oblivion and a new technology is coming to replace that.
+At the same time, questions often arise, whether Business Process Automation systems (BPMS) are disappearing into oblivion and new technology is coming to replace that.

 But first things first.